alice-ruv/board-games/README.md

 6. ClientGameManager creates another REST API request by running _playerReady (PlayerReadyRequest)_.
    &nbsp;&nbsp;

-   [DatabaseManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/db/DatabaseManager.java) uses userId and gameId from PlayerReadyRequest as parameters in SQL statement, to update user's subscription to the topic in the database:
+   [DatabaseManager](BoardGames/BoardGamesServer/src/main/java/com/example/boardgamesserver/db/DatabaseManager.java) uses userId and gameId from PlayerReadyRequest as parameters in the SQL statement, to update user's subscription status to the topic in the database:

    ```java
         String sql = "UPDATE user_game SET is_ready = TRUE WHERE user_id = ?
 AND game_id = ?";